tbroyer/blog.ltgt.net/_posts/2023-03-28-naming-things-is-hard-spa-edition.md

 My main point is that rendering is almost orthogonal to single-page vs multi-page: an SPA doesn't imply CSR.

-<aside role="doc-pullquote presentation" aria-hidden=true>SPA doesn't necessarily imply CSR.</aside>
+{% pullquote "presentation" %}SPA doesn't necessarily imply CSR.{% endpullquote %}

 * [Most web sites are MPAs](https://chromestatus.com/metrics/feature/timeline/popularity/2617 "Chrome Platform Status: usage metrics of the history.pushState API") with SSR, sometimes ESR.
 * Most React/Vue/Angular applications are SPAs with CSR: the HTML page is mostly empty, generally the same for every URL, and the page loads data on _boot_ and renders it (at the time of writing, the [Angular website](https://angular.io) is such an SPA+CSR).